ChessAnalysis/chess-analysis/README.md

  * investigate software engineering/scalability issues when computing millions of moves;
  * organize a community of potential contributors for fun and profit.

-This repository contains a Java project created as part of research internship at Inria/IRISA laboratory on chess analysis.
-You can find different resources to analyse chess games (e.g., with Stockfish UCI Engine).
-We are now using [Igrida Cluster](http://igrida.gforge.inria.fr/) for large computations.

-Do not hesitate to participate or contact us!

 #### Static analysis

 We are essentially analysing headers information (related to players' ratings, dates, openings, etc.).